govuk-one-login/mobile-ios-authentication/README.md

 The Login package authenticates a users details and enables them to log into their account securely.
 This is done by providing them with a login session and token.

-The package also integrates openID AppAuth and conforms to its standards, and also uses `NetworkClient` from the [Networking](https://github.com/alphagov/di-mobile-ios-networking)
+The package also integrates [openID](https://openid.net/developers/how-connect-works/) AppAuth and conforms to its standards, and also uses `NetworkClient` from the [Networking](https://github.com/alphagov/di-mobile-ios-networking) package.

 ### Types